Raaulsthub/soy-segmentation-ds/README.md

 - Vinicius Kaster Marini (UFSM)
 - Celio Trois (UFSM)

+### Funding

+This research project was made financially feasible through funding from Wageningen University & Research, initiated and supported by the Sectoral Research Fund for Agriculture of the Kingdom of the Netherlands.

 ### Acknowledgement

 This dataset is the result of a collaborative effort involving several institutions and researchers.
 The key contributors from various organizations are as follows: